bleaktwig/yuadrem-wiki/docs/kins/imate.md

 # Imates
-[Om](../religions/tanethism_pantheon.md#om) created imates to defend the oric god from [Et](../religions/tanethism_pantheon.md#et) and the [humes](hume.md) in the War of Spring<!-- TODO.
+[Om](../religion/godtrees/om.md) created imates to defend the oric god from [Et](../religion/godtrees/et.md) and the [humes](hume.md) in the War of Spring<!-- TODO.
 Link. -->.
-While not particularly suited for war, the kin defended their god-tree until the Schism<!-- TODO.
+While not particularly suited for war, the kin defended their godtree until the Schism<!-- TODO.
 Link. -->.
 For this, they were Blessed with Word.
 After the burning of Om, imates escaped genocide by migrating to the south, spreading thorough the southern reaches of Yuadrem.

 ---
 ## Physical Description